What is the psychology of colors?

 Our website may have clear and rich content, but color choices for primary color, secondary color, button color, font color, and other elements could send a conflicting message.

-Companies usually choose colors based on the logo or personal preference but do not understand that the right combination of color palette can increase their revenue vertically and have a great effect on the user's conscious level.
+Companies usually choose colors based on personal preference but do not understand that the right combination of color palette can increase their revenue vertically and have a great effect on the user's conscious level.

 Website colors in the 90's